everchens/facer/README.md

   3, CD into "DP1", and copy-paste some face photos here.
 The file names for these photos shoud be the people's names.

-  4, Run the program to detector and recognize faces.
+  4, Run the program to detect and recognize faces.